monisallam/ddc-services/README.md

 These are meant to be used with DDC 2.X, but could be used with any version of DDC to accomplish the same functionality

+How to use:

+Set up a cronjob on every node that you want to be time synced, and point that job at the update-time script.

+Example:

+crontab -e

+#a prompt will show up#

+*/5 * * * * /path/to/update-time.sh

+crontab -l

+should list your cronjob